Theresa Traore Dahlberg Beckers Art Award 2019

 The 32nd Beckers Art Award – a grant of 200,000 SEK – will this year be awarded to the artist Theresa Traore Dahlberg, born 1983.
 She has studied at the New School, in New York, Stockholm Academy of Dramatic Arts and at the Royal Institute of Art in Stockholm.

-Traore Dahlberg investigates, through installations, sculptures and video, parts of Burkina Faso’s cultural history, Swedish industry and the value of work and goods that are put in relation to place, time and context.
+In this exhibition Traore Dahlberg investigates, through installations, sculptures and video, parts of Burkina Faso’s cultural history, Swedish industry and the value of work and goods that are put in relation to place, time and context.

 Traore Dahlberg is also exhibiting a parallel exhibition called Seydoni Pionnier de l’industrie musicale au Burkina at the Musée national du Burkina Faso, Ouagadougou.
 The two exhibitions communicate with each other through the works shown at each location.
 At Musée national du Burkina Faso, Traore Dahlberg has installed parts of his father’s, Seydou Richard Traore-Seydonis, old cassette factory and music studio Seydoni.
 Through video, the exhibition in Ouagadougou can also take place at Färgfabriken.